thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 In order to specify the time frame of displayed values, _Timewindow_ settings are used.
 The time window can be specified on the dashboard page or in the widget details.
 It can be either _realtime_ - dynamically changed time frame for a certain latest interval, or _history_ - fixed historical time frame.
 All these settings are part of Time series widget configuration.
-In the example, the "Timeseries Line Chart" displays temperature and water values of devices in real-time.
+In the example, the "Timeseries Line Chart" displays speed value of device in real-time.

 {% include images-gallery.html imageCollection="wl-timeseries" %}